bbugyi200/funky/README.md

 make install
 ```

-The last thing you need to do is hook funky into your shell of choice, which
+The last thing you need to do is hook funky into your preferred shell, which
 can be accomplished with the following command (replace `SHELL` with either
 `bash` or `zsh`):